 Lastly, the glandular ducts open onto the nipple which can vary greatly in its position in relation to the breast itself.

 The breast lies on the chest wall muscle that is called the pectoralis major which in itself can vary in size, shape and firmness.
 There is almost always a difference between the two breasts in an individual woman.

-How Breast Augmentation Is Performed
+How Breast Enlargement Is Performed